 terminals/floating storage and regasification units and is also booking

 additional regasification capacities in existing and new terminals

-your Company is actively participating in the transnational pipeline
+security needs of the country, your Company is actively participating

 position through continuous pan-India expansion of pipeline network.

-pipeline projects at different phases of
+the country.
+Various other pipeline projects are at different phases of